 - 3.11.1 The proposed policy on transport demand and congestion is examined in this section against the sustainability objectives.
-The aim of the appraisal is to establish the policy's sustainability performance and identify any potential improvements to strengthen its sustainability credentials.
-Justification for the policy is presented in the draft Local Plan.
-No changes were introduced for the Submission Local Plan. - 3.11.2 At the end of this section a summary of the alternatives considered is provided.
+The aim of the appraisal is to establish the policy's sustainability performance and identify any potential improvements to strengthen its sustainability credentials. - 3.11.2 Justification for the policy is presented in the Submission draft Local Plan.
+Criterion 5 of the policy 8 was amended prior to the Examination in Public (EIP) to include a broader range of sustainable transport modes, but no further modifications have been introduced following the EIP.
+This change has not altered the findings of the sustainability appraisal or recommendations for mitigation and enhancement.